mvolkmann/blog/src/rust.md

 ## Traits

-A trait describes an interface that structs can implement.
+A trait describes an interface that any type can implement.
+Often they are implemented for struts, but they can also be implemented for other types like tuples and even for primitive types like `bool`.

 Traits can be generic, including type parameters.

 Trait functions can provide default implementations that are used by implementing types that do not override them.